Odyssey, Belfast: History

 The Odyssey Centre was 50% funded by a £45m grant from the Millennium Commission as part of the Landmark Project for Northern Ireland, with matched funding from the Department of Education for Northern Ireland, the Sheridan Group and the Sports Council for Northern Ireland.
-The application to the Millennium Commission was led by the Ulster Museum, who wished to develop a science centre and teamed up with Peter Curistan, who wished to develop an IMAX, and then led the development of the Arena with L&R leisure who were the consultants.
-The name "Odyssey", was to symbolise the 'journey of discovery' that would be the science centre and Michael Montgomery, a young 14-year-old at the time, came up with the name.
+The application to the Millennium Commission was led by the Ulster Museum, which wished to develop a science centre and teamed up with Peter Curistan, who wished to develop an IMAX, and then led the development of the arena with consultants L&R Leisure.
+The name "Odyssey" was chosen to symbolise the 'journey of discovery' that would be the science centre; Michael Montgomery, a 14-year-old at the time, came up with the name.
 The complex adopted the name, and the Science Centre became W5.

-The arena opened in 2000, W5 on 31 March 2001 with the Pavilion opening a few months later.
-The Odyssey is quoted to have cost £120 million on completion.
-Odyssey was held in Trust by the Odyssey Trust Company with leases to SMG/Sheridan for the Arena, Sheridan for the Pavilion and National Museums NI for W5.
-In 2011, Odyssey Trust took over the Arena.
-In 2011, the Odyssey Pavilion, which was owned by The Sheridan Group, went into administration, and the building went under the control of KPMG temporarily until the energy company, SSE, purchased it.
-It is managed by The Odyssey Trust.
+The arena opened in 2000, and W5 on 31 March 2001, with the pavilion opening a few months later.
+The Odyssey is quoted to have cost £120 million to complete.
+The whole complex Odyssey was held in trust by the Odyssey Trust Company, with leases to SMG/Sheridan for the arena, Sheridan for the pavilion, and National Museums Northern Ireland for W5.
+In 2011, the Odyssey Trust fully took over the arena.
+In 2011, the Odyssey Pavilion, which was owned by the Sheridan Group, went into administration, and the building went under the control of KPMG temporarily until energy company SSE purchased it.
+It is managed by the Odyssey Trust.

 Facilities

 SSE Arena, Belfast

-Formerly the Odyssey Arena from 2000 to 2015.
+The SSE Arena was known as the Odyssey Arena from 2000 to 2015.
 Northern Ireland's biggest indoor arena, with a capacity of 11,000+ for concerts, hosts concerts and sporting events such as Belfast Giants games.
-On 25 June 2015, it was announced the Arena would undergo a £3 million refurbishment and become the SSE Arena on 4 September 2015.
-The naming rights will last for 10 years.
+On 25 June 2015, it was announced the Arena would undergo a £3 million refurbishment and become the SSE Arena on 4 September 2015, with the naming rights to last for 10 years.
+The sponsor is SSE plc, an energy company based in Scotland.

 Sports

 Since opening, the SSE Arena has been the home to the UK's Elite Ice Hockey League team, the Belfast Giants.
 The Belfast Giants play weekly home games against teams from across the U.K. between September and March of each year.
 On 2 October 2010, the Boston Bruins faced the Belfast Giants 'Selects' in an NHL Challenge match.

-The venue also hosts a number of live sporting events including WWE who brings superstars from WWE Raw and WWE Smackdown brands so wrestling fans are able to watch their favourites perform live.
+The venue also hosts a number of live sporting events including WWE which brings superstars from WWE Raw and WWE Smackdown brands so wrestling fans are able to watch their favourites perform live.
 On 16 June 2007, the SSE Arena hosted the UFC 72: Victory as they continued their expansion into Europe where the live events were broadcast on pay-per-view in North America, the United Kingdom and Ireland.